What is HIV Prevention England?

 Terrence Higgins Trust will lead a national programme built upon the expertise and specialism of partners and external stakeholders.
 The governance structure’s core components are:

-- Programme Steering Committee – a multi-disciplinary stakeholder advisory group to provide guidance on the strategy and delivery of the programme as well as provide oversight to ensure transparency and accountability.
+- HPE Steering Committee – a multi-disciplinary stakeholder advisory group to provide guidance on the strategy and delivery of the programme as well as provide oversight to ensure transparency and accountability.

 - Campaign Development Group – a multi-disciplinary working group with attendees from the public, community and commercial sectors.
 It will meet bi-annually to develop programme interventions.

-- Community Leadership Forum – bi-annual meetings of HIV service providers to share best practice and provide training and support.
+- Sector Leadership Forum – bi-annual meetings of HIV service providers to share best practice and provide training and support.

 Social marketing approach